 Beans are also an excellent source of B vitamins.
-B vitamins are essential in providing a steady source of energy and boost healthy metabolism.
+B vitamins are essential in providing a steady source of energy and boosting healthy metabolism.
 Black-Eyed Peas are also an excellent source of iron and folate.
 Iron and folate are very vital nutrients needed for healthy red and white blood cells in our bodies.

 View Full Recipe Card Here (*Please register or login prior to accessing the recipe card)

 If you have a recipe and would like to know its health rating then please let us know.
-We can rate your recipe and provide you a recipe card with a dot rating along with some suggestions for the recipe modifications.
+We can rate your recipe and provide you with a recipe card with a dot rating along with some suggestions for the recipe modifications.

 Here are some more black-eyed peas recipes to bring you good luck and health in the new year and beyond!